GrantsTracks2121/quartz-hugo/content/notes/Grant's Testing Captions Page.md

 ## Here's an 800 px image - look any different?
-Trying to center this one:
+Trying to center this one. ***This one centered!!***

-![Just hangin around in the bush](notes/images/IMG_0782.jpeg#center)
+![Just hangin around in the bush](notes/images/IMG_0782.jpeg#center) *This is the caption - let's see what happens with it // 📸 Photo by: Grant Wilson*

 ![Just hangin around in the bush](notes/images/IMG_0782.jpeg) *The cache I found after having to bushwhack a bit from the trail "above" it.*